Oral Motor Exercises

 If you are practicing at home, using a mirror will help you adjust and self-correct your oral motor practice.

 Need More Oral Motor Exercises?

 As speech-language pathologists we've put together a collection of the most effective oral motor exercises for your convenience:

-Professional Oral Motor Exercises
+Professional Oral Motor Exercises on DVD!